Did you know that distracted driving kills approximately 9 individuals each and every day?

 “In a split second, you could ruin your future, injure or kill others, and tear a hole in the heart of everyone who loves you.”

 These are the words of Sharon Heit, mother of a son who was killed in a car crash while texting and driving.
 Sharon shared her son’s last text message with the media which was not sent.
 Alexander Heit was 22 when he lost his life after the deadly crash.

-“I think that texting and driving is a 100 percent no-go.
+“I think that texting and driving is 100 percent no-go.
 I think it should be banned everywhere because you cannot be focused on looking ahead, in the mirrors, being aware of what’s around you, and to type on a small screen. “

-– Allan Mcnish
+– Allan McNish